SolarLiner/bayer-js/packages/core/README.md

 # `@bayerjs/core`

 Core server abstract library.
-Features an HTTP and an HTTPS server, as well as exposing the base class powering the two of them to implement other protocols on top.
+Start the server with `Bayer.listen` or get a callback function with `Bayer.callback`.

 ## Usage